RedHatOfficial/ocp4-vsphere-upi-automation/README.md

    6. Datacenter name *(created in the prerequisites mentioned above)*
    7. Datastore name
    8. Absolute path of the vCenter folder to use *(optional)*.
 If this field is not populated, its is auto-populated and points to `/${vcenter.datacenter}/vm/${config.cluster_name}`
+   9. Specify hardware version for VM compatibility.
+Defaults to 15.
 3. Downloadable link to `govc` (vSphere CLI, *pre-populated*)
 4. OpenShift cluster
    1. base domain *(pre-populated with **example.com**)*